nzoam93/nzoam93/README.md

 ### Hi there!

 My name is Noam Zimet.
-I am an enthusiastic software developer with a background in both mechanical engineering and teaching.
+I am an enthusiastic software developer with a professional background in customer success management (Cisco), mechanical engineering (Ford), and teaching (high school math and AP Computer Science teacher).

 - 🔭 I’m a full-stack software engineer whose favorite languages and frameworks are React, Redux, Ruby on Rails, and Python
 - ❤️ I am proud of my airBnB clone, [airbNZ](https://airbnz.onrender.com/)